common-workflow-language/cwl-website/content/scale.md

 By design, the CWL standards do not impose any technical limitations to the size of files processed or to the number of tasks run in parallel.
 The major scalability bottlenecks are hardware-related — not having enough machines with enough memory, compute or disk space to process more and more data at a larger scale.
 As these boundaries move in the future with technological advances, the CWL standards should be able to keep up and not be a cause of limitations.

 Different implementations of the CWL standards can provide different capabilities in terms of scaling and access to HPC resources.
-Different **[implementations](/implementations/) of the CWL standards can provide different levels of scability
+Different **[implementations](/implementations/) of the CWL standards can provide different levels of scability.